 - the term of your agency agreement

 Don't however base your decision entirely on a percentage fee.
-An unsuitable real estate agent can cost you more in the sale price than you would ever pay in commission.
+An unsuitable real estate agent can cost you more in the sale price than you would ever pay in commission fees.

-Real estate commission and fees are charged the same whether you use a competent agent with substantial real estate experience or use a newly qualified, inexperienced, real estate agent although their portion of the commission may vary.
+Real estate fees are charged the same whether you use a competent agent with substantial real estate experience or use a newly qualified, inexperienced, real estate agent although their portion of the commission may vary.

 If you're looking at discounted real estate companies, watch out for other 'minimum marketing investments' charged up front and non-refundable.
 Pay attention to in-house systems or lack of that are required under the Real Estate Agents Act 2008 to protect you.

 How much do real estate agents get paid?

 Before you start negotiating with a real estate agent, be aware that each real estate company has its own structure for this.